Stripe Revenue and Growth Statistics (2023)

 Stripe was founded in 2010 by brothers Patrick and John Collison.

-The Collison brothers became millionaires in 2008 when both were under 20 years old, following the sale of their company Auctomatic for $5 million.
+The Collison brothers became millionaires in 2008 during teenage years, following the sale of their company Auctomatic for $5 million.

 Source: Stripe

-The average salary of an employee at Stripe is $140,451.
-Based on H1B Salary Database findings, Stripe employees with foreign citizenship on an H1B visa in the US received a median salary of $125,215 (based on 150 records).
+Stripe employees with foreign citizenship on an H-1B visa in the US received a median salary of $167,929 (based on 116 records).

 Conclusion

-That’s all for my collection of Stripe stats for 2023.
-Online payments have quickly grown into one of the major players in the fintech industry, processing hundreds of billions of dollars annually.
+That’s all for my collection of Stripe stats for 2024.
+Stripe has quickly grown into one of the major players in the fintech industry, processing one trillion dollars annually.

 Hopefully, you found these facts and figures interesting.
 As a private company, Stripe doesn’t disclose a lot of juicy data.
 But I did my best to collect what was out there.